KzclassLLC/GmailDeleteTool/README.md

 # Gmail Deletion Tool

 This Google Apps Script is a Gmail deletion tool that helps users manage their inbox by automatically deleting emails based on specific labels.
+If you use Gmail's filter to delete emails, they will be deleted when they arrive, so there is a possibility that they will be deleted before you check them.
+This script allows you to delete emails after a certain period of time by specifying the number of days until the emails are deleted.

 ## Features